How do I book an appointment at Painted Lotus Studios?

 - Peeling and flaking of a new tattoo is perfectly normal.
 Before it actually begins to peel, the tattoo will look like it’s covered with a whitish, cracking film.
 Then you’ll see white or translucent flakes of old, dead skin start to peel off and some of the flakes may even contain some ink.
 Do not pick or scratch!

 - Although moles are usually benign and we go through life ignoring them, there is always the possibility that a mole could serve as an indicator of cancer.
 This makes the preservation of a mole important.
 One of the ways a mole can indicate a problem is by changing color.
 If it has been tattooed over with pigment, it may hinder your ability to spot any color differences.
 For your safety, it is best that a mole not be tattooed over.

 Can I still get a tattoo if I’m sick?

 - You’re going to need your strength and your white blood cells to heal your tattoo- something your body won’t be able to do if it’s already doing battle against virus and bacteria.
 Not to mention the fact that it’s very inconsiderate to bring your illness into the tattoo studio and risk passing the germs onto others, particularly your artist.
-If you have an appointment, call and reschedule for when you’re feeling well again.
+If you have an appointment, please email your artist and reschedule for when you’re feeling well again.